Projects

 • Shirley, Rebekah

 Tiny House Competition This event is open to all colleges and universities in California.
 Participation promotes an interest in energy conservation, energy efficiency and green building and solar technologies.
 The Energy & Technology Center and Community Solar are proud to sponsor this event.
-“The Tiny House Competition – Build Small and Win Big” is a new […]
+“The Tiny House Competition – Build Small and Win Big” is a […]

 Project Members: